 Respond Listen carefully to what the person is telling you.
 Do not interrupt; keep questions to a minimum; do not promise to keep the information secret Refer Is someone in immediate danger?
-YES Call the police (999) THEN NO Talk to the club's Welfare Officer in confidence: Sandra Jepson 024 7671 3422 sandra@covjepsons.plus.com ; Talk to the LTA Safe and Inclusive Tennis Team (020 8487 7000) as soon as possible [Mon-Fri, 9am-5pm].
-If the Safe and Inclusive Tennis Team is unavailable and you want advice before the next working day, call the NSPCC (0808 800 5000) or Parent Line Scotland (0800 028 2233) if your concerns is about a child.
+YES Call the police (999) THEN NO Talk to the club's Welfare Officer in confidence Liz Lewis +44 1793 397499 or safeguarding@wiltshiretennis.org.uk.
+Talk to the LTA Safeguarding Team (020 8487 7000) as soon as possible [Mon-Fri, 9am-5pm].
+If the Safeguarding Team is unavailable and you want advice before the next working day, call the NSPCC (0808 800 5000) or Parent Line Scotland (0800 028 2233) if your concerns is about a child.
 If your concern us about an adult ask them for details of your Local Authority Adult Social Care Services.
-Hate crime can alternatively be reported through True Vision at www.report-it.org.uk Record Write an objective account of your concerns immediately using the Reporting a Concern Form found in our website Safe and Inclusive Tennis Dage.
-Send it to the LTA Safe and Inclusive Tennis Team within 48 hours of the concern/disclosure ( Safeandinclusive@lta.org.uk ) Handling a concern/disclosure can be emotionally difficult.
-If you would like to talk to someone after making a concern/disclosure, contact the LTA Safe and Inclusive 000 or email safeandinclusive@lta.org.uk
+Hate crime can alternatively be reported through True Vision at www.report-it.org.uk Record Write an objective account of your concerns immediately using the Reporting a Concern Form found on the safeguarding page .
+Send it to the Safeguarding Team within 48 hours of the concern/disclosure ( safeguarding@lta.org.uk ) Handling a concern/disclosure can be emotionally difficult.
+If you would like to talk to someone after making a concern/disclosure, contact the LTA Safeguarding Team by phone 020 8487 7000 or email safeguarding@lta.org.uk

-\ In Wales?
-You can also contact the Wales Safe and Inclusive Tennis Lead (029 2046 3335).
-In Scotland?
-You can also contact the Tennis Scotland Safe and Inclusive Tennis Lead (0131 444 4154).
+Tennis Wales Safeguarding Lead (029 2046 3335) Tennis Scotland Safeguarding Lead (0131 444 4154).